bcsm114514/PingTools/README.md

 - `ping` mode may vary by OS
 - `UDP` is unreliable but fast for rough testing
 - Limit IPv6 samples to avoid slow scans
-- Supports comment lines, blank lines, and auto deduplication
+- Supports comment lines, blank lines, 和 auto deduplication
-- Useful for proxy node testing, CN2 filtering, etc.